Horizon brightened acceleration radiation from massive vector fields: Conclusion

 The master equation implies the universal mode-by-mode entropy flux rule \eqref{7.7}.
 Combined with energy balance and the Schwarzschild area law, this gives the HBAR-style area-entropy relation \eqref{7.13}.
 The proportionality constant is universal; all Proca specifics enter only through the radiative area change via the net flux.

-The Proca spectrum displays a sharp onset at the mass threshold, channel-dependent near-threshold scaling governed by \(\Xi_\ell(\nu)\) and \(k_\infty(\nu)\), a high-frequency regime where \(\Xi_\ell\to1\) and the Planckian tail dominates, and order-unity polarization weights distinguishing current versus dipole couplings.
-These are the experimentally relevant imprints.
+{The Proca spectrum displays a sharp onset at the mass threshold, channel-dependent near-threshold scaling governed by \(\Xi_\ell(\nu)\) and \(k_\infty(\nu)\), a high-frequency regime where \(\Xi_\ell\to1\) and the Planckian tail dominates, and polarization-sensitive weights distinguishing current from dipole couplings.
+Taken together, these imply a characteristic gap-plus-tail spectral profile with longitudinal/transverse and axial/polar discrimination that is absent in the scalar problem.
+This is the concrete physical payoff of the Proca extension: it identifies the observable spin-1 signatures that survive on top of the same universal near-horizon thermal kernel.
+We emphasize, however, that the present paper provides the analytic detector-theory template for those signatures rather than a complete astrophysical detectability analysis.}

-The large-\(\omega\) expansion confines corrections to the prefactor at order \(\nu/\omega\), leaving the thermal kernel \eqref{5.12} intact.
+{The large-\(\omega\) expansion confines corrections to the smooth prefactor, with relative size controlled by \(\mathcal O((1+|\nu|)/\omega)\) in the cavity-selected regime, leaving the universal thermal kernel (V.13) and the leading detailed-balance structure intact.}.
 The Proca constraint \(\nabla_\mu A^\mu=0\) replaces gauge freedom cleanly, and the massless limit is smooth at the level of probabilities/rates.
 The factorization into a universal kernel times a smooth prefactor justifies the master-equation treatment and the entropy law for massive spin-1 quanta.